Vladimir Janda's Theory

 Specific postural changes seen in UCS, include forward head posture, increased cervical lordosis and thoracic kyphosis, elevated and protracted shoulders, and winging of the scapulae.
 Specific postural changes are also seen in LCS including anterior pelvic tilt, increased lumbar lordosis, lateral lumbar shift, lateral leg rotation, and knee hyperextension.

-We know that when our centre of gravity changes the rest of our body shits its balance to compensate, below demonstrates how UCS can lead to Layered Syndrome.
+We know that when our centre of gravity changes the rest of our body shifts its balance to compensate, below demonstrates how UCS can lead to Layered Syndrome.

 So how does posture affect my spine?